-I’ve gotten hold of quiet an amount of film lately.
+I've gotten hold of quite an amount of film lately.
 And some of them I have really wanted to get a hold on for a long time.

-First the is the Rollei Ortho 25 black and white film, I tried that one – and the only time I’ve shot it, so far – at a weekend film workshop a year ago – see some of those photos here – and I fell totally in love with it and wanted to try it some more.
+First there is the Rollei Ortho 25 black and white film, I tried that one – and the only time I've shot it, so far – at a weekend film workshop a year ago – see some of those photos here – and I fell totally in love with it and wanted to try it some more.

 So I went to eBay, and found this guy from Thailand who had 5 rolls for sale, for a reasonable price.
 And now I have 5 rolls of Ortho 25 lying around, waiting to get used.

 Once again, I found some on eBay, also in the UK, but at a much more reasonable price.

 Those three rolls arrived the same day as my three rolls of Ferrania P30.
-I backed the Ferrania Kickstarter project back in 2014, and got a voucher to buy some of the P30 film – still waiting for the color films.
-But I’m also looking forward to giving the P30 a go.
+I backed the Ferrania Kickstarter project back in 2014, and got a voucher to buy some P30 film – still waiting for the color films.
+But I'm also looking forward to giving the P30 a go.

 I also bought a few random and expired 120 film at my local camera pusher – One of Many Cameras – here the AGFA Ortho 25 looks like a film that's going to be awesome to shoot.
 The HP5 is already in use.

 But the coolest of the bunch of films I've gotten lately, is the 11 rolls of Kodak T-max 3200 – and the single roll of Fuji Neopan 1600 – I bought from Grant Meyer, and guy that I follow on Twitter.
 And luckily enough, I saw him selling it, because Kodak don't make the film anymore, and they are not that easy to come by.